 Schools don’t have to resemble fortresses to keep students safe.
-With simple yet purposeful design elements and school security features, K-12 leaders can create safe and secure facilities that are also welcoming places for students to learn.
+With simple yet purposeful design elements and school security features, K-12 leaders can create safe and secure facilities that are also welcoming learning environments.

-Here’s a closer look at three key design elements for keeping students safe: access control, visibility, and connection.
+Let’s take a closer look at three key design elements for keeping students safe in school: access control, visibility, and connection.

 Limiting the number of entrances and exits used during school hours makes it easier to control access to the building.
 We recommend designating a single point of entry for faculty and staff—ideally protected by a keypad, keycard reader, or biometric identification system such as a fingerprint, palm, or facial recognition reader—and a separate entry for students.
 This advice is supported by Security Magazine’s article on keys to securing K-12 campus entries.
 If you have the personnel to do so, consider stationing a security or school resource officer (SRO) at the student entrance while students are arriving, equipped with two-way radio communications.

 Controlling access also includes proper screening for potential threats.
-There are a wide variety of walkthrough and handheld metal detector solutions to choose from.
-Don’t forget about remotely located school activities and sporting events: Consider portable units for placement at these events, both indoor and outside, as well as multiple zone metal detectors for more precise measuring.
+There are a wide variety of walkthrough and handheld metal detector solutions from which to choose.
+Don’t forget about remotely located school activities and sporting events—consider portable units for placement at these events, both indoor and outside, as well as multiple zone metal detectors for more precise measuring.

 Visitor access management

 The system can be as simple as requiring visitors to sign in and wear a badge, or it can involve more comprehensive security.
-For example, visitors might be required to show a government-issued ID that is compare with criminal databases and sex offender registries before being granted access to the main facility.
-Or, they might be subjected to a palm, fingerprint or facial recognition scan that can effectively assist in registering each guest or even account for all persons present, including students and staff.
+For example, visitors might be required to show a government-issued ID that’s compared with criminal databases and sex offender registries before being granted access to the main facility.
+Or, they might be subjected to a palm, fingerprint, or facial recognition scan that can effectively assist in registering each guest or even account for all persons present, including students and staff.

 In addition to providing face, palm, and fingerprint authentication, the SpeedFace+ reader can detect a visitor’s body temperature and the presence of a protective mask.
 Visitors can be denied entry if their body temperature exceeds the school-defined threshold or if no mask is detected.
 Well-established sex offender screening devices (like Raptor) also now interface with visitor management systems such as SpeedFace.

 Doors should be kept locked when not in use.
-If this isn’t practical, schools must have a way of immediately securing each classroom door.
+If this isn’t practical, schools must have a way to immediately secure each classroom door.
 Quick Action Lockdown locks are a best-practice example of a lockset that requires no special knowledge, key, or tool to initiate an immediate lockdown.
-This series of locksets prevent an intruder from accessing the classroom by simply pressing the red button to deploy a one-inch stainless steel deadbolt.
+This series of locksets prevent intruders from accessing the classroom by simply pressing the red button to deploy a one-inch stainless steel deadbolt.
 Students and staff will always know the status of the lock by viewing the lock indicator.
-These locksets are 100% code complaint, always maintaining a single motion egress capability, and they allow first responders or administrators to reenter with a controlled master key.
+These locksets are 100% code compliant, always maintaining a single motion egress capability, and they allow first responders or administrators to reenter with a controlled master key.

-Classroom doors aren’t the only doors that school leaders need to be concerned about.
-Many school spaces are controlled by “exit device” or push-bar doors.
+Classroom doors aren’t the only doors with which school leaders need to be concerned.
+Many school spaces are controlled by “exit devices” or push-bar doors.
 These doors often control larger spaces such as cafeterias, libraries, gymnasiums, and auditoriums.
 An additional challenge is that these spaces usually have multiple doors.
-One answer to this challenge is the Lexi Lockdown door security system, which allow school leaders to lock multiple doors simultaneously.
+One answer to this challenge is the Lexi Lockdown door security system, which allows school leaders to lock multiple doors simultaneously.
 This system secures all your exit devices in that space with the press of a wall-mounted, under-desk, or desktop panic-style alarm button—or even the press of a pendant button worn by a staff member.
-Lexi Lockdown-controlled doors are 100% code compliant and retrofit to existing door trims.
+Doors controlled with Lexi Lockdown are 100% code compliant and retrofit to existing door trims.

 As a final thought on door security, consider how staff office spaces will be secured.
-The Quick Action Lockdown locksets can be installed on office doors or on a designated “safe room,” such as a conference room where staff can relocate to in the event of an intruder situation.
+The Quick Action Lockdown locksets can be installed on office doors or doors to a designated “safe room,” such as a conference room where staff can relocate in the event of an intruder situation.